Thiago099/JSRunner/README.md

 builder.Services.AddJSRunner();
 ```

-on your blazor component that you want to run js code add
+On your blazor component that you want to run js code add

 ```c#
 @using JSRunner;